 In this area the cuisine is strongly rooted in the territory with its seasons products: mountain herbs in spring, the wild and cultivated asparagus, and abundance of gardens home products, and even mushrooms from Montello and Cansiglio.
-Many animals bred in rural area: ducks, geese, guinea fowl, chickens, rabbits, pigeons, pigs and calves as well as from the Pedemontani hills: sheeps, lambs, goats and hares, pheasants and deers.
+Many animals bred in a rural area: ducks, geese, guinea fowl, chickens, rabbits, pigeons, pigs, and calves as well as from the Pedemontani hills: sheep, lambs, goats and hares, pheasants and deers.

-The rivers offer eels, carps, pikes, tench, trout, sturgeons and, in the small mountain, streams, snails and frogs.
+The rivers offer eels, carps, pikes, tench, trout, sturgeons and, in the small mountain, streams, snails, and frogs.
 This is the land of full-bodied foods: polenta and mushrooms, polenta and cheese, polenta and tocio (sauce), polenta and fish.
 The cheeses: Montasio, Morlacco, the Asiago cheese, the malga cheese, the Casatella cheese, the puina cheese, the “formájo imbriago” (ripen cheese in must and pomace).
-In the ancient culinary traditions of Marca Trevigiana we discover that before the recent development of modern catering, the cuisine of foothills areas offered soups, rice and potatoes, pasta and beans, sausages, lamb or baked goat, rabbit in a pan, omelettes, pork and costicine (meat), cheese, chestnuts and polenta.
+In the ancient culinary traditions of Marca Trevigiana we discover that before the recent development of modern catering, the cuisine of foothills areas offered soups, rice and potatoes, pasta and beans, sausages, lamb or baked goat, rabbit in a pan, omelets, pork, and costicine (meat), cheese, chestnuts, and polenta.

-In plain soups were most usual, especially soup with tripe or parmigiana, bigoli with boiled or baked duck, roasted goose – stewed or boiled, various stews, mixed boiled meats, grilled poultry, baked shin of veal, eggs and omelettes, stew eel, codfish, renga, chicory and beans.
+In plain soups were most usual, especially soup with tripe or parmigiana, bigoli with boiled or baked duck, roasted goose – stewed or boiled, various stews, mixed boiled meats, grilled poultry, baked shin of veal, eggs, and omelets, stew eel, codfish, renga, chicory, and beans.

 THE CUISINE OF BELLUNO